 Prostate cancer is the most common type of cancer found in men, other than skin cancer.
-In fact, the American Cancer Society estimates that one of every nine men in the United States will be diagnosed with the disease at some point in his life.
+In fact, the American Cancer Society estimates that one of every eight men in the United States will be diagnosed with the disease at some point in his life.

 Fortunately, there are more and better treatment options today than ever before.
 With good screening and careful management, the vast majority of men with prostate cancer will survive the disease and enjoy a high quality of life after treatment.